 - 1. Management Transfer Procedure

 - 2. Sensitive Lettings

 - 3. Owner Occupiers and Applicants who have the means to resolve their own housing difficulties

 - 4. Right to Move Assessments

 - 5. Habitual Residence Test

 - 6. Definition of a Household

 - 7. Health and Welfare Assessment

 - 8. Cancelling and Suspending Applications

-- 9. Reasons why a Registered Provider or Winchester City Councils Landlord Services may refuse an applicant for a property
+- 9. Reasons why a Registered Providers, Eastleigh Borough Council and Winchester City Councils Landlord Services may refuse an applicant for a property

 - 10. Responsibility for Decisions made Under the Scheme

 - 11. HHC Application Flowchart